wp-plugins/popupally/readme.txt

 4. Control exactly when and where the popup will appear!

 == Changelog ==

+= 1.3.1 =
+* Change close (x) button image path to be relative to the WP install path.
+This fixes the button not showing up issue for site installed in a subfolder
+* Change close button from <a> to <div> to prevent it being made ineffective by (poorly written) theme Javascripts

 = 1.3.0 =
 * Add advanced setting that controls how many pages/posts to load in Display settings.
 This fixes the issue where Display Settings fails to load due to time out for sites with a lot of (10k+) pages/posts